Shirley Verrett: Early life and education

-Born into an African-American family of devout Seventh-day Adventists in New Orleans, Louisiana, Verrett was raised in Los Angeles, California.
+Born into an African-American family of devout Catholics in New Orleans, Verrett was raised in Los Angeles.
+She recalled in her memoir that her mother went from being a strict Catholic to an even stricter Seventh-Day Adventist, and she and her siblings were educated in a Seventh Day Adventist school system.
 She sang in church and showed early musical abilities, but initially a singing career was frowned upon by her family.
-Later Verrett went on to study with Anna Fitziu and with Marion Szekely Freschl at the Juilliard School in New York.
-In 1961 she won the Metropolitan Opera National Council Auditions.